-Taylor Swift has come a long way from country newcomer to one of the biggest pop stars in the world, and the MTV Video Music Awards have provided some of the touchstone moments in that prolific career.
+Taylor Swift has come a long way from country ingénue to one of the biggest pop stars in the world, and the MTV Video Music Awards has set the stage for many touchstone moments in that prolific career.

-The Reputation singer has won six awards from 16 nominations.
-She has one more nod this year, as her Fifty Shades Darker track with Zayn Malik, "I Don't Wanna Live Forever,” is up for Best Collaboration.
-At that number, Swift is not the most decorated musician by any measure (Beyoncé holds that distinction with 24 Moonmen to put us all to shame), but still, it’s impossible to talk about the past decade of VMAs history without crediting the 27-year-old artist as one of the primary players.
+The Lover songstress has won seven awards from 20 total nominations, with three additional nods this year.
+At that number, she is not the most-decorated musician by any measure (Beyoncé holds that distinction and, with 26 Moon Persons, puts us all to shame); still, it's impossible to talk about the past decade of VMAs without crediting Swift as one of the primary players.

-As we get ready for Sunday night’s show, let’s take a moment to reflect on all the awards, performances, stolen mics, bad blood and shade from Swift's VMA past.
+As the Swifties ready themselves for this year's show (airing on Monday, Aug.
+26), let's take a moment to reflect on all the awards, performances, stolen mics, bad blood and shade throughout Swift's VMA tenure.

 2009: Swift returned the following fateful year as a contender for Best Female Video for "You Belong With Me" -- which she won.
 The fact that she won the award over Beyoncé's "Single Ladies (Put a Ring on It)" video, though, did not sit well with one Kanye West, who stormed the stage in protest.